 Young adults ages 18 and up may be eligible to receive their own SSD benefits if they are considered disabled by the SSA and their disabilities begin before age 22.

 We’re Here for Your Family

 If you have questions about getting SSD benefits for your family, Fleschner, Stark, Tanoos & Newlin can help answer them.
-Your initial case consultation is always free, and our No Fee Guarantee® means you won’t owe our Social Security Disability lawyers anything unless we get money for you.
+Your initial case consultation is always free.
 Take the first step toward getting benefits and contact us today.